 Different cancer cells have been found to generate their own C5a when cultured in vitro in the absence of any other complement factors or intact complement pathways.
 This result is possible because cancer cells produce C5, together with enzymes to directly cleave C5, thereby generating functionally active C5a.
 Recent research suggests that C5a contributes to cancer growth and metastatic disease, with multiple mechanisms proposed in the literature to explain this phenomenon.
 C5a appears to be associated with the recruitment and activation of myeloid-derived suppressor cells, also referred to as MDSCs, in tumors.
 Activating MDSCs suppresses the important T-cell-mediated mechanisms that usually inhibit tumor growth.
+Recently published findings in Cancer Cell in 2018 confirmed this mode of action that has been suggested in earlier published work.
 It has also been documented that C5a generates a microenvironment favorable for tumor growth by increasing angiogenesis and enhancing the expression of the checkpoint molecule PDL1, as well as other mediators that enable tumor growth.
 These and other existing data may explain why combined therapy of anti-PD-1 and C5a blockade has been shown to effectively reduce tumor growth and metastasis in a pre-clinical mouse model.